Senate GOP police bill hits roadblock, as Dems seek changes

-WASHINGTON (AP) — A Republican policing bill hit a roadblock Wednesday as Senate Democrats voted against it as inadequate, leaving the parties to decide whether to negotiate a compromise or walk away despite public outcry over the killings of Black Americans.
+WASHINGTON (AP) — A Republican policing bill is hitting a roadblock, as Senate Democrats prepare Wednesday to vote against it as inadequate, leaving the parties to decide whether to negotiate a compromise or walk away despite public outcry over the killings of Black Americans.

-But the legislation is stalled, for now, with Democrats refusing to agree to open debate as they push for greater changes in police tactics and accountability.

-“If you don’t think we’re right, make it better, don’t walk away,” implored Sen. Tim Scott of South Carolina, the only Black Republican senator, and the author of the GOP bill.
+“We know how to do this,” Senate Democratic leader Chuck Schumer said ahead of the vote.
+“My hope, my prayer, is that after this bill fails today… we can start on the path of bipartisanship.”

 Yet the outlook is deeply uncertain with Congress unable to swiftly respond even as the public demands policing changes.
-Much as lawmakers have failed to act during times of crisis on gun control or immigration changes there’s a familiar standoff despite broad support.
+Much the way the lawmakers have failed to act during times of crisis on gun control or immigration changes despite broad support.
 An Associated Press-NORC Center for Public Affairs Research poll shows almost all Americans support some degree of criminal justice changes.

-Ahead of the vote, Senate Democratic leader Chuck Schumer said, “My hope, my prayer, is that after this bill fails today… we can start on the path of bipartisanship.”
+Senate Majority Leader Mitch McConnell criticized Democrats as engaging in “political nonsense.”

+“When our country needs unity, they’re trying to keep us apart,” McConnell said.

 The GOP’s Justice Act is seen by Republicans and Democrats as a starting point in the broader debate over how best to change policing practices as demonstrations in cities large and small focus on law enforcement and racial injustice.
 It would create a national database of police use-of-force incidents, restrict police chokeholds and set up new training procedures and commissions to study race and law enforcement.

-The package from Republicans is not as sweeping as a Democratic proposal, which mandates many of the changes and would hold police liable to damages in lawsuits.
+The package from Sen. Tim Scott of South Carolina, the only Black Republican in the Senate, is not as sweeping as a Democratic proposal, which mandates many of the changes and would hold police liable to damages in lawsuits.
 There are similarities on some issues, lawmakers say, but also vast differences.

 With the Democratic bill headed for a House vote Thursday, support is growing from high-profile backers.
 Hundreds of celebrities, actors, musicians and industry leaders including Rihanna, RZA, Elon Musk and mayors from cities nationwide signed on to a support letter obtained by The Associated Press and being released Wednesday.